rbaumbach/ObjCDesignPatterns/README.md

 *Many more patterns to follow in the near future.

+All patterns are fully tested using the Kiwi BDD testing framework.

 ## Suggestions, requests and feedback

 Thanks for checking out ObjCDesignPatterns.
 Any feedback can be can be sent to: rbaumbach.github@gmail.com.